Hattie Ladbury: Early life

-Ladbury was born in Salisbury, Wiltshire, in 1974, to Roger Ladbury and Jean Scott.
+Ladbury was born in Salisbury, Wiltshire, England, on 20 May 1974, to Roger Ladbury and Jean Scott.
 She grew up in Britford, and attended South Wilts Grammar School for Girls.
-She joined the youth theatre group Stage '65 at the age of 10, and was trained at the Guildhall School of Music and Drama, where she won the drama gold medal.
+She joined the Salisbury youth theatre group Stage '65 at the age of 10, and was trained at the Guildhall School of Music and Drama, where she won the drama gold medal.
 She then spent a year with the Forest Forge theatre company at Ringwood.